adelholtz/vuetility/README.md

 * get rid of the need for a constructor in the custom models
 * tests
 * improve readme
-* add an example for namespaced vuex stores
 * allow collection of models per store

 ## Prerequsisits